Marine Evacuation Systems (MES)...

 How MES works

 When activated, an MES deploys over the ship’s side and inflates within minutes, allowing a steady flow of people to board liferafts directly.
-Modern systems are highly automated, require minimal crew intervention, and are designed to perform safely in rough sea conditions, with MES distinguished by its requirement to pass a Heavy Weather Sea Test to demonstrate this capability.
+Modern systems, which are designed to meet the requirements of SOLAS and LSA code, are highly automated, require minimal crew intervention, and are designed to perform safely in rough sea conditions, with MES distinguished by its requirement to pass a Heavy Weather Sea Test to demonstrate this capability.
 With the ability to evacuate hundreds of people in under 30 minutes, MES delivers a step change in passenger safety.

 02